sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-This is also safe because we know our component is not exported so only our route component, or other components inside this file, can render it.
+This is also safe because we know our component is not exported, so only our route component, or other components inside this file, can render it.

-## Components in the Route folder
+## Components in the Route Folder

-If you're using the Remix v2 file system convention, you can change your route files to be folders with a `route.tsx` file inside, this allows for co-location of other files.
+If you're using the Remix v2 file system convention, you can change your route files to be folders with a `route.tsx` file inside.
+This allows for co-location of other files.

 ```diff
 - routes/dashboard.tsx